What Is Thai Cashew Chicken?

 Is Thai cashew chicken spicy?

-Thai cashew chicken has a moderate, building heat from the dried whole chilies that are fried in oil at the beginning.
-The heat is present but not dominant ā it sits behind the savory-sweet sauce flavor and builds slowly through the meal.
-The number of dried chilies determines the heat level.
-Three chilies is moderate.
-Five or more is genuinely hot.
-The chilies are not meant to be eaten whole ā they flavor the oil and stay in the dish as a visual element.
+Thai cashew chicken has a moderate, building heat from the chili flakes in the sauce.
+The heat is present but not dominant.
+It sits behind the savory-sweet sauce flavor and builds slowly through the meal.
+The amount of chili flakes determines the heat level.
+Start with less and adjust to taste in subsequent batches.

 How do you keep cashews crispy in Thai cashew chicken?

-Toast the cashews in a dry pan first until golden, then set them aside completely.
-Do not return them to the wok until the heat is off or nearly off ā just long enough to toss them in the sauce once.
+Add the roasted cashews at the very end, after the sauce is combined with the chicken and vegetables.
+Toss them through just enough to coat them lightly in the sauce.
 Cashews absorb moisture quickly at heat.
-Adding them early, or leaving them in the hot wok, will soften them within minutes.
-The toast-first, add-last method is what keeps them crisp from pan to plate.
+Adding them early or leaving them in the hot wok will soften them within minutes.
+The add-last method is what keeps them crisp from pan to plate.

 What is the difference between Thai cashew chicken and Chinese cashew chicken?

 Thai cashew chicken uses fish sauce and oyster sauce in the sauce base, giving it a deeper, more complex savory quality.
-Dried whole chilies ā a distinctly Thai element ā are fried in the oil at the start and stay in the dish.
-Chinese versions typically use a lighter sauce, often thickened with cornstarch, without fish sauce or dried chilies.
+Chili flakes are a distinctly Thai element.
+Chinese versions typically use a lighter sauce, often thickened with cornstarch, without fish sauce.
 The Thai version is bolder and more complex, with the fish sauce contributing a depth that Chinese cashew chicken does not have.

 Can I make Thai cashew chicken ahead of time?

 The dish can be made ahead but the cashews will soften as it sits.
-If you are cooking for a group, prepare everything in advance ā toast the cashews, mix the sauce, cut the chicken and vegetables ā and stir-fry just before serving.
-The actual cooking takes less than ten minutes.
+If cooking for a group, prepare everything in advance, mix the sauce, cut the chicken and vegetables, and stir-fry just before serving.
+The actual cooking takes less than fifteen minutes.
 If you must store leftovers, keep the cashews separate and add them when reheating.
 Reheat in a hot wok or pan, not a microwave, to restore some of the original texture.